scottharwell/SwiftOciRequestSigner/README.md

 Simply include the framework as a Swift package in Xcode 11 or later.

+You can review the test cases for different ways of assigning properties and headers based on your needs.

-Assign the required OCI signature propertie as outlined below.
+Assign the required OCI signature properties as outlined below.

 * Tenancy OCID
 * User OCID